 The IALA VTS Manual identifies SOLAS Regulation V/12 and IMO Resolution A.XXX(XX) as the primary basis of the regulatory and legal framework for a VTS.
 It also notes that IMO Resolution A.XXX(XX) encourages Contracting Governments to take into account IALA standards and associated recommendations, guidelines and model courses.

-The manual describes the types of documents relating to VTS and their purposes.
+The VTS manual describes the types of documents relating to VTS and their purposes.
 It also highlights the key responsibilities of Contracting Governments and competent authorities set out in IMO Resolution XXX(XX) for implementing and operating a VTS.

 Inland waters considerations